Skip to main content

 Incomplete design data, improper component placement, insufficient clearances, and poor thermal management lead to board assembly errors such as overlapping components, pad lifting, and solder bridges.

 In this article, you will learn the 6 common design mistakes that result in PCB assembly defects.
-By understanding and avoiding these design pitfalls, you can ensure an error-free assembly process, reduced costs, and improved product quality.
+By understanding and avoiding these design pitfalls, you can ensure an error-free assembly process, reduced PCBA costs, and improved product quality.

 6 common design mistakes that cause PCB assembly errors